PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NCAA Basketball Games

 Which NCAA Basketball Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

-There are tons of NCAA Basketball Games where you can use your free bets with PointsBet tonight.
-We have college basketball on throughout the day, and there are a pair of huge matchups taking place tonight in the Big East conference.
-13-0 UConn, ranked second in the nation, hosts Villanova, where they'll try to end the Wildcats' five-game winning streak.
-Meanwhile, St. John's hosts #22 Xavier in what should be a tight, wire-to-wire game.
+There are many college basketball games where you can use your free bets with PointsBet today.
+We have NCAA Basketball action all day long, and there are some interesting matchups in the Big Ten.
+Michigan State is riding a three-game winning streak, and they'll host Buffalo from the MAC.
+Also, #15 Wisconsin hosts Western Michigan, while 8-4 Rutgers play Coppin State at home.

-There are many college basketball teams competing across all conferences tonight as well, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.
+There are many bets to make today on college basketball, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.

 2 $2,000 In Free Bets with PointsBet Sportsbook